 Port-Louis, where the Mauritius Container Terminal (MCT) is located, operates both as an export-import port for Mauritius (including imports from neighbouring countries, e.g. coal or vegetables from South Africa, and exports to neighbouring islands like Madagascar) and also as a transhipment port for containers (using feeder routes between Mauritius and the other Indian Ocean islands).
 The purpose of the project to extend the MCT is to enable it to accommodate longer vessels with a larger draught given the overall growth in the size of container ships on long-distance, high-sea-traffic lines to generate economies of scale.
 By improving its infrastructure, Port Louis seeks to continue to attract transhipment traffic resulting from large vessel calls.
-In connection with this project of extension of the container terminal capacity, the restructuring of the handling company, CHCL, has two main components: achieving an investment program in handling equipment and providing a technical assistance to improve the productivity of operations and to strengthen the management.
-All works and investments are expected to be finalised by mid-2017.
+In connection with this project of extension of the container terminal capacity, the restructuring of the handling company, CHCL, is on-going.
+All works and investments are expected to be finalised by end of 2017.